NeuroMorphoOrg/PaperBot/README.md

  Update Category 1 for your desired name, also category1 if you want the name of the DataBase to match (not needed).
 You can add as many `<tr>` groups as you want.

  The `metadataFinished` is a nice feature that allows you to remember if you had finished reviewing a paper.
-If it is set to false, when you navigate to the Positive group of articles a red flag will remind you that there is pending work.
+If it is set to false, when you navigate to the Positive group of articles a red flag will remind you that there is pending work